gideon-jacob/pec-mentee-management-system/agent-docs/UI_DESCRIPTION.md

                 - `DialogContent`: The main container for the modal's content, which is a form.
                 - `DialogHeader`:
                     - `DialogTitle`: "Bulk Edit Mentor Assignment".
-                    - `DialogDescription`: Displays the number of students selected, e.g., "You are about to change the mentor for [X] selected students."
+                    - `DialogDescription`: Displays the number of students selected, e.g., "You are about to change the mentor for $$
+                    X
+                    $$ selected students."
                 - **Form Fields:**
                     - `Label` for "New Mentor": Paired with a `Select` component.
                         - `SelectTrigger`: Shows a placeholder.
 If the selected students all have the same mentor, it will show that mentor's name.
 If the selected students have different mentors, it will show a placeholder text like "-- Multiple Values --".